ThePJB/snowkoban/README.md

 level menu takes the input before hopping forward lol maybe draw level names with level on highlight in level menu

+maybe i should tone down the fireworks a bit its like dopamine city overload lol. or make them proportional to level difficulty clunk sound for sliding into wall

 S tier levels:
 * examples
  * icey nicey (# one)